 Black Sea Trust for Regional Cooperation

-BST also occasionally supports civic initiatives in Central and Eastern Europe meant to bolster civil society, democratic processes and citizen involvement in decision making, as well as to address some of the obstacles in further democratic development of the region.
-For more details, please check the Call for Applications section.
+Following the changes in the political environment and the corresponding needs, BST has recently broadened its work to Central and Eastern Europe, aiming to bolster civil society, democratic processes, and citizen involvement in decision-making, as well as to address some of the obstacles in further democratic development of the region.

 BST will continue for the next five years to help improve the democratic climate in the targeted regions, not only through grantmaking, but also through its policy and leadership development programs.
 BST will also keep promoting regional views on issues of importance to both the region and the international community, such as security, democracy, and European policies toward the neighborhood.